adithirgis/pollucheck/README.md

 - Look at the time series of pollutant concentrations in the **Plots** tab (time series are plots with x axis representing time).
 Do you see patterns?
 Are there times of the month or times of the day where concentrations are particularly higher or lower?
 Are there particular months in a year that are more polluted than others?
 - Think about sources in the particular location: traffic, industries, garbage burning, etc.
 - What more do you want to learn?
 Talk to the Humans of ILK.
-- What more do you want to learn about the data?
-We are happy to incorporate more features based one what users need.
-Write to us at [contact\@ilklabs.com](mailto:contact@ilklabs.com).
-- If you have feature request - open an issue [here](https://github.com/adithirgis/pollucheck).

 ### App tabs